Where To Find London’s Tastiest Hot Cross Buns

 Superior Easter buns in the capital

-Easter is just a few weeks away, which means hot cross bun season has well and truly arrived.
+Easter is just a couple of weeks away, which means hot cross bun season has well and truly arrived.
 While the sticky fruit buns are sold in some shops year-round, they’re widely enjoyed over the Easter period as part of Christian tradition, with the cross symbolising the crucifixion of Jesus.
 And during the spring, lots of bakeries get involved by adding hot cross buns to their menus.
 Here are London’s best, from classic recipes to twists featuring extra flavours, hybrid bakes and more.

-Best Hot Cross Buns In London
+Best Hot Cross Buns In London 2025

 Hot cross buns at Pophams